ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

     make

 #.
 Modify environment variables.
 Add RMG-Py to the PYTHONPATH to ensure that you can access RMG modules from any folder.
-   *This is important before the next step in which julia dependencies are installed.*
    Also, add your RMG-Py folder to PATH to launch ``rmg.py`` from any folder.

    In general, these commands should be placed in the appropriate shell initialization file.